 Picking Up Your Share

 Pick up in Miami-Dade and Broward locations on Saturday- the time depends on the pickup site location.
-Florida Keys shares are delivered Sunday morning.
+Florida Keys shares are delivered Friday afternoon.

 When you sign up, you can choose to pick up your share at the farm or at a designated pickup site.
 Our farm is located approximately 3 miles north of Homestead, in the heart of the Redland area near the Fruit & Spice Park.
-We also have pickup sites in Palmetto Bay, South Miami, Coconut Grove, Miami Beach, Miami Shores, Miami Gardens, South Broward (east and west), Pompano Beach, and locations in the Upper, Middle and Lower Keys.
+We also have pickup sites in Palmetto Bay, South Miami, Coconut Grove, El Portal, Miami Gardens, South Broward (east and west), Pompano Beach, and locations in the Upper Keys.
 Choose the location most convenient for you when you sign up.

 When you arrive to collect your share, you will find a sign-in sheet, share boxes, and newsletters.
 Sign in and take a newsletter.
 Make sure you take the correct size box for your share (FAMILY or SMALL), and any share options and additional orders you’ve purchased.
 These extra items will be clearly labeled with your name.
 Please return your box each week so that we can reuse it and keep our costs down.